You may see this error displayed as the error code of E1 and/or with the message 'Address Mismatch'.

 Although what is provided on your end user's bill copy, it does not mean that the information provided there is the same as what is on their CSR.
 These are two separate documents and many times, the information is not the same.
+Carriers require the Service Address for the lines porting, instead of the Billing Address.
 Porting requests most often need to be submitted with the information that is contained in the CSR, not the bill copy.
 The exception to this rule can be for toll free or wireless ports, as those usually require the billing address.

 Was this article helpful?

 5 out of 5 found this helpful